lob/lob-python/README.md

 ## HTML Support

-The Lob.com API also supports HTML strings in leiu of a file of the above type.
+The Lob.com API also supports HTML strings in lieu of a file of the above type.
 See below for examples of submitting with HTML strings.

 For templates and more information regarding HTML, please see the [Lob documentation](https://lob.com/docs/python#html-fonts).